Chinese espionage in the United States: Methods

+In 2013, a Chinese driver was employed by Senator Dianne Feinstein who was notified that the driver was being investigated for possible Chinese spying.
+At some point, he visited China and was recruited by China's MSS.
+He worked for Senator Feinstein for several years.
+The FBI concluded the driver hadn't revealed anything of substance.

 In 2015, the Obama administration protested to Beijing after discovering that Chinese agents, as part of Operation Fox Hunt, were tracking down Chinese dissidents in the United States to pressure them to return to China for prosecution.
-In October 2020 FBI Director Christopher Wray said that "when it couldn’t locate a Fox Hunt target, the Chinese government sent an emissary to visit the victim’s family here in the United States.
+In October 2020, FBI Director Christopher Wray said that "when it couldn't locate a Fox Hunt target, the Chinese government sent an emissary to visit the victim's family here in the United States.
 And the message they said to pass on?
 The target had two options: Return to China promptly or commit suicide.
-And what happens when Fox Hunt targets do refuse to return to China?
+And what happens when Fox Hunt targets refuse to return to China?
 Their family members, both here in the United States and in China, have been threatened and coerced; and those back in China have even been arrested for leverage."
-In July 2021, ProPublica reported that Operation Fox Hunt, nominally focused on economic crimes, was targeting "Tibetans, Hong Kongers, followers of the Falun Gong religious movement and, perhaps most visibly, the Uyghurs".
+In July 2021, ProPublica reported that Operation Fox Hunt, nominally focused on economic crimes, was targeting "Tibetans, Hong Kongers, followers of the Falun Gong religious movement and, perhaps most visibly, the Uyghurs."
 ProPublica reported that a team of Communist Party operatives and police based in Wuhan had been roaming the United States pressuring Chinese immigrant communities, with the spies performing stalking in plain sight and hiring a US-based private investigator.
-For example, in a 2018 New Jersey court case a former Chinese official living in the U.S. was sued by the Wuhan-based Xinba Construction Group.
-The expatriate was harassed outside of court and received notes threatening his family, later he received a video from his family in China imploring him to return with a staged shot implying the video was coerced by the Chinese government according to investigators.
+For example, in a 2018 New Jersey court case, a former Chinese official living in the US was sued by the Wuhan-based Xinba Construction Group.
+The expatriate was harassed outside of court and received notes threatening his family.
+Later, he received a video from his family in China imploring him to return with a staged shot, implying the video was coerced by the Chinese government, according to investigators.